 Of course, AU is not AU without all the extra-curricular activities.
 A big shout out to Shaan Hurley for organising the morning runs.
 These were a huge success and gave people the opportunity not just to get some fresh air, but also an opportunity to informally hang-out with the Autodesk staff.

 Morning run with the Dynamo team (L-R: Zach Kron, Ian Keough, Matt Jezyk, Paul Wintour & Scott Crichton).

 Morning run: Paul Wintour & Scott Crichton

-Attendees at the ‘Dynamo After Hours’ where privileged to see Ian Keough, godfather of Dynamo, ride a mechanical bull.
-Well actually it was more like a rooster…
+Attendees at the ‘Dynamo After Hours’ were privileged to see Ian Keough, godfather of Dynamo, ride a mechanical bull.
+Well, actually it was more like a rooster…

 Overall I was significantly more impressed with AU over previous years.
 With announcements around Project Quantum and the continued development of Dynamo, I am more optimistic about Autodesk’s future.
-Let’s hope Autodesk is able to deliver on their vision outlined in the various keynotes and I look forward to seeing their development next year when AU returns from 14-16 November 2017 at the Venetian.
+Let’s hope Autodesk can deliver on their vision outlined in the various keynotes, and I look forward to seeing their development next year when AU returns from 14-16 November 2017 at the Venetian.